Liz's farmhouse-style sitting room with rustic decor, plush white furniture, a white rug, and light coming in through windows.

 Creating a Cozy Cottage: Liz Marie Galvan Talks Farmhouse Style

-Key takeaways in this article:
+Key takeaways from this article:

 When it comes to creating a cozy family farmhouse, designer, author, shop owner, and lifestyle blogger Liz Marie Galvan of the White Cottage Farm blog is an expert.